 Drop-in Visits to the Fossil Beds

 Please note: The fossil beds are only intermittently well-exposed in the spring due to seasonal river levels.
 The upper fossil beds may be exposed, but swift water hazards exist along the edge of the rocks.
 Close supervision of students is required.
+You can also view our webcam to get real-time views of the fossil beds 24/7.

 Marine Fossils on a Hilltop